UCL/cath-gemma/gemma_update_spring_2017_notes.md

 I've already spent some time investigating ways to perform COMPASS comparisons quickly.
 The architecture must also enable the machine to focus on those comparisons to achieve maximum throughput.
 Beyond this, substantial further reductions in time spent on COMPASS comparisons can only come from doing fewer comparisons.

 Of course, this issue's particularly important for large families where the existing GeMMA code deploys random sampling to reduce computation.
 It may be possible to find ways to improve the coverage of the best evalues for a given budget of COMPASS comparisons.
 I like the COMPASSing with initial S30 clusters approach described within [GeMMA paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2817468/).
 One possible way to build on that:
- * usie those COMPASS results to sub-cluster at a reasonably strict evalue
+ * use those COMPASS results to sub-cluster at a reasonably strict evalue
  * do an all-versus-all COMPASS of the sub-cluster reps to find any cross-cluster links
  * do all-versus-all comparisons between the members of any sub-cluster pairs that for a cross S30 cluster link